Medically reviewed by Drugs.com. Last updated on Sep 6, 2020.

 • Neuroleptic malignant syndrome: Dopaminergic therapy has been reported to cause symptoms resembling neuroleptic malignant syndrome (altered consciousness, autonomic instability, elevated temperature, and muscular rigidity) associated with rapid dose reduction, discontinuation, or changes in therapy; taper dose to decrease risk of hyperpyrexia and confusion.

-• Pleural/retroperitoneal fibrosis: Ergot-derived dopamine agonists have been associated with fibrotic complications (eg, retroperitoneal fibrosis, pleural effusion, pleural thickening, pulmonary infiltrates, cardiac valvulopathy).
+• Pleural/Retroperitoneal fibrosis: Ergot-derived dopamine agonists have been associated with fibrotic complications (eg, retroperitoneal fibrosis, pleural effusion, pleural thickening, pulmonary infiltrates, pericarditis, cardiac valvulopathy).
 Although pramipexole is not an ergot, there have been postmarketing reports of possible fibrotic complications (peritoneal, pleural, pulmonary) with pramipexole; monitor closely for signs and symptoms of fibrosis.
 Discontinuation of therapy may resolve complications, but not in all cases.

 • Psychotic effects: May cause or exacerbate mental status and behavioral changes, which may be severe, including psychotic-like behavior during treatment or after starting or increasing the dose; manifestations may include paranoid ideation, delusions, hallucinations, confusion, psychotic-like behavior, disorientation, aggressive behavior, agitation, and delirium.
 Avoid use in patients with a major psychotic disorder.
 Older adults may be at a higher risk for hallucinations.